-"Sin taxes" on tobacco, sugary beverages, alcohol, and marijuana have the potential to generate significant sums of money, in addition to reducing the consumption of the items taxed.62 For example, a \$1.00 /pack increase in tobacco taxes nationwide would generate about \$6 billion/year, about 7.5% of the \$80 billion total cost of a nationwide health promotion effort.
-A tobacco tax of two thirds of this magnitude was passed by the federal government in 2009, with new tax revenues used to support the Childhood Health Insurance Program (CHIP).63 State and local tax increases could raise additional funds.
+"Sin taxes" on tobacco, sugary beverages, alcohol, and marijuana have the potential to generate significant sums of money, in addition to reducing the consumption of the items taxed.
+For example, a \$1.00 /pack increase in tobacco taxes nationwide would generate about \$6 billion/year, about 7.5% of the \$80 billion total cost of a nationwide health promotion effort.
+A tobacco tax of two thirds of this magnitude was passed by the federal government in 2009, with new tax revenues used to support the Childhood Health Insurance Program (CHIP).
+State and local tax increases could raise additional funds.
 These taxes usually require passing a ballot initiative, and organizing such a campaign might have a one-time cost of \$6 million for a typical state and generate \$200 million annually for every \$1.00/pack increase.
 However, success is not guaranteed because the tobacco industry typically provides 10's of millions of dollars to fight each of these campaigns.
-The additional benefit of tobacco taxes is that they reduce tobacco consumption, especially among youth, young adults and light smokers.64 It might be possible to generate similar payouts from sin taxes on the other items.
+The additional benefit of tobacco taxes is that they reduce tobacco consumption, especially among youth, young adults and light smokers.
 It is important to note that public health groups have typically not been very successful in capturing funds generated by these taxes, so sophisticated strategies need to be deployed to capture these funds.